Book Club

 ---o0o---

-Meeting on: Monthly - usually last Monday in the month.
+Meeting on: Monthly - usually first Monday in the month.

 ---o0o---